ronsome/KodiCLIController/README.md

-Command line interface for controlling Kodi.
+An API and command line interface for controlling Kodi.

 ## Commands